An attorney's services become revenue through the following process:

 LeanLaw allows you to set a percentage of collected revenue for the originating attorney and/or for the firm (see Settings > Reports).
 This will add additional columns and adjust the collected revenue for each attorney.

-For example, if 20% is allocated for the origination attorney and 20% is allocated for the firm, the "share" column will show how much of the collected revenue is for the attorney (60% in this example) and the origination column will show the 20% revenue for the attorney that originated a matter.
-Finally, the "adjusted" column will show sum of the share and origination columns.
+For example, if 20% is allocated for the origination attorney and 20% is allocated for the firm, the "Worked Share" column will show how much of the collected revenue is for the attorney (60% in this example) and the origination column will show the 20% revenue for the attorney that originated a matter.
+Finally, the "Total" column will show sum of all revenue going to the user based on allocation settings.

 The originating attorney is set for each matter under Matters > General.
 If multiple originators are set for a matter, the origination share will be split evenly between the originators (if the share is 20% and there are two originators, they will be allocated 10% each).